-Fruit fly is a little pest that could be a big problem for Tasmania if we don't act now.
+Fruit flies are a little pest that can be a big problem.

 can damage fruit and some vegetables and make it hard for our growers to sell what they grow to other places in Australia and around the world.

-Bactrocera tryoni) are found not just in Queensland but in other mainland states.
+Bactrocera tryoni) are found from Queensland all the way down to Victoria.
 They are not usually found in Tasmania and that's a very good thing, for the fruit, for us and especially for our fruit and vegetable growers who can sell what they grow to places where they don't like fruit fly any more than we do.